 If your child calls/texts you during the school day, please tell him/her to go to the health room and the staff will contact you directly.
 Thank you so much for your attention to this matter and for working with us to keep your child healthy and safe.

-if you have any questions, please contact Lee Ann Pazulski, RN (Cluster Nurse) or Maureen Garcia (additional support nurse 2 days/week) at 410-313-5610.
+If you have any questions, please contact Lee Ann Pazulski, RN (Cluster Nurse) or Megan Seaman (additional support nurse 2 days/week) at 410-313-5610.

 The school system does not carry medical insurance for accidents that occur at school, including non-sport related injuries, such as trips and falls, physical education injuries, and recess/playground injuries.
 Thus, parents are encouraged to enroll students in the accident insurance program offered through HCPSS.